Dogshihtzuamora/Amoracoin-v2/README.md

 ## History

-Ravy Novais Sales brought Amoracoin to life on December 24, 2023, but it has undergone several versions.
+Ravy NS brought Amoracoin to life on December 24, 2023, but it has undergone several versions.

 ## Mission